 President, Sensei Alliance Educators

 David Nickolich, SPHR, SHRM-SCP, MBA received his Ed.D. in Adult, Higher, and Community Education from Indiana’s Ball State University, as well as five other degrees from Ball State University, Indiana University, and Purdue University.
 After completing a career at AT&T in information systems, human resources, and workplace learning, Dr. Nickolich worked as an Engineering Technology Education high school teacher, and at several Indiana community and research colleges.
 He became a full-time professor in 2008 at Indiana University Purdue University at Indianapolis (IUPUI) in the School of Engineering and Technology.
-He has many IT, education, and project management skills and interests; but, his heart is in helping others to learn and by mentoring them.
+He has many IT, education, leadership, and project management skills and interests; but, his heart is in helping others to learn and by mentoring, facilitating, inspiring, and learning about his learners, while providing love, safety, and the best amount of structure.

 Dr. Nickolich will give the conference opening keynote presentation on the importance of good learner-focused practices and emphasis areas of education.
 We need to best prepare K-12 through post-college learners for the innovation-centric and collaborative workplace.